LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 ### Processing of the genesis block

 Another distinctive specification of the genesis block is its processing.
-The blockchain starts with an empty key-value store and in particular, all module stores are empty initially.
+The blockchain starts with an empty key-value store and in particular, all module stores are initially empty.
 As part of the genesis block processing modules can add key-value entries to their module store to initialize their state.
 They should also check the consistency of their state independently and against information provided by other modules.
 Also, before this is done, the framework layer has to validate the block header and the block format itself.